prebid/prebid.github.io/formats/video.md

 ## Outstream

 'Outstream' ads are packaged with a separate player, or the publisher provides a special player for them.
-They aren't embedded within video content, but rather exist as standalone video players someone on the page.
+They aren't embedded within video content, but rather exist as standalone video players somewhere on the page.

 1. [Prebid.js outstream video overview](/prebid-video/video-overview.html#outstream-video)
 1. [Prebid.js: Getting started with Prebid video](/prebid-video/video-getting-started.html)